 3.5 Limitations of the study

 The review basically relies on secondary data from published sources, databases, and institutional reports, which limits it due to the availability, quality, and scope of existing research.
-Many remote and inaccessible areas in the trans-himalayan cold desert are underexplored, creating gaps in species documentation and ethnobotanical records.
+Many remote and inaccessible areas in the trans-Himalayan cold desert are underexplored, creating gaps in species documentation and ethnobotanical records.
 The absence of primary field surveys or experimental validation restricts the verification of current population status, ecological dynamics, and conservation conditions of medicinal plants.
 Moreover, differences in methodologies, sampling methods, and reporting standards across studies may lead to inconsistencies in the data.
 The lack of thorough phytochemical and pharmacological validation for many traditionally used species further restricts the scientific generalization of their medicinal effectiveness.
 While climate change effects, harvesting pressures, and socio-cultural changes are discussed based on available literature, their quantitative assessment is limited due to insufficient long-term datasets.

 Additionally, the rapid loss of traditional knowledge, particularly within the Amchis system, is challenging to capture through literature alone, as much remains undocumented or passed down orally.
 Therefore, the findings of this review should be seen as a synthesized overview rather than a complete or fully representative account of medicinal plant diversity and conservation status in the trans-Himalayan region.